hdShang/arxiv-daily/docs/cs-CV/2025-10-23/papers/251020558v1-from-far-and-near-perceptual-evaluation-of-crowd-representations-acr.md

 ---
 layout: default
-title: From Far and Near: Perceptual Evaluation of Crowd Representations Across Levels of Detail
+title: "From Far and Near: Perceptual Evaluation of Crowd Representations Across Levels of Detail"
 ---

 # From Far and Near: Perceptual Evaluation of Crowd Representations Across Levels of Detail